 You may have heard about contingency fee arrangements from other types of attorneys – that’s when a lawyer only charges you an attorney’s fee when they’re able to get compensation for you.
 It’s the “we get paid, when you get paid” deal.

+You’re probably wondering, “Where’s the catch?”
 Typically the contingency fee for an eminent domain lawyer is somewhere around one-third of the additional amount you receive.
+With us, eminent domain attorney fees never come from the government’s initial offer on your property.

-Well, what if you could collect the offer the government gives you, without technically accepting it - and then let an eminent domain attorney try to get you even more money for your property?
+Now, what if you could collect the government’s initial offer without technically accepting it – and then let an eminent domain attorney try to get you even more money for your property?
+You actually can.

 The Second Check System